masterjeef/easy-args/README.md

 ## Named Arguments

-Let's use the following command as an example.
-Application would be the exe that you are executing.
+Let's use the following command as an example. `Application` below would be the exe that you are executing.

     Application Email=git@er.dun